Reapportionment Act of 1929: Historical context

 From 1842 through the 1860s, the House increased minimally at each census and as new states were admitted to the union.
 But the Fourteenth Amendment dramatically increased the apportionment population of the Southern states because the black population counted fully instead of being reduced to three-fifths its numbers.
 As a result, a major increase in seats was needed to keep about the same number of seats in the northern states and the House was enlarged by 50 seats (21%) in respect of the 1870 census.
 The reapportionment of 1872 created a house size of 292.
 No particular apportionment method was used during the period 1850 to 1890, but from 1890 through 1910, the increasing membership of the House was calculated in such a way as to ensure that no state lost a seat due to shifts in apportionment population.
 In 1881, a provision for equally populated contiguous and compact single member districts was added to the reapportionment law, and this was echoed in all decennial reapportionment acts through to 1911.

-Then, in 1920, the Republicans removed the Democrats from power, taking the presidency and both houses of Congress.
+In 1918, after six years of Democratic control of Congress and the presidency, the Republicans gained control of both houses of Congress, and two years later also won the presidency.
 Due to increased immigration and a large rural-to-urban shift in population from 1910 to 1920, the new Republican Congress refused to reapportion the House of Representatives because such a reapportionment would have shifted political power away from the Republicans.
 A reapportionment in 1921 in the traditional fashion would have increased the size of the House to 483 seats, but many members would have lost their seats due to the population shifts, and the House chamber did not have adequate seats for 483 members.
 By 1929, no reapportionment had been made since 1911, and there was vast representational inequity, measured by the average district size; by 1929 some states had districts twice as large as others due to population growth and demographic shift.

 As an example, the city of Detroit doubled in population between the 1910 and 1920 censuses.
 Since the House was not reapportioned, the city had just two congressmen representing 497,000 people each.
 The average congressional district in 1920 had only 212,000.
 By the end of the decade things had grown worse.
 One Detroit congressman represented 1.3 million people while some rural districts in Missouri had fewer than 180,000 people.